 I have a strong aversion to reading books about terminally ill people/ people struggling with ill-health / quadriplegics and tend to stay far away from them.
-I guess they all seem a bit too close to life, and after facing such issues with people close to me, I can tell you that real-life is far more complex and painful compared to what’s in the books.
-So why would I intentionally choose to sniffle over a sick person in a book when a sick person in my life needs the attention.
+I guess they all seem a bit too close to life, and after facing such issues with people close to me, I can tell you that real life is far more complex and painful compared to what’s in the books.
+So why would I intentionally choose to sniffle over a sick person in a book when a sick person in my life needs attention?
 Right?

-So, when After You by Jojo Moyes landed on my doorstep (a review copy), I dreaded going through its prequel Me Before You (famously about a quadriplegic who wants to die).
-But when there are so many book bloggers going gaga over this book I felt I should just get over my prejudices and give it a try.
+So, when After You by Jojo Moyes landed on my doorstep (a review copy), I dreaded reading its prequel, Me Before You (famously about a quadriplegic who wants to die).
+But since so many book bloggers are going gaga over this book, I felt I should just get over my prejudices and give it a try.

 And here are my thoughts on both books, which I read back to back last week.